Belém: Airports

 The architect Sérgio Parada used adopted multiple-use totems integrated with light projectors, a sound system, air conditioning, and public telephones.
 Currently Belém International Airport serves 2.7 million passengers a year, in a constructed area of 33,255.17 m2.

-Traditionally called Val-de-Cães Airport, it is responsible for increasing tourism in the Amazon region, as well as for the outflow of products and attracting new investments.
+Traditionally called Belém Airport, it is responsible for increasing tourism in the Amazon region, as well as for the outflow of products and attracting new investments.
 The passenger terminal is fully air conditioned on two levels and has "futuristic" architecture, designed to take advantage of natural lighting.
 People with special needs have individualized service with own equipment at specific locations to facilitate their access.
 The terminal's interior is decorated with plants native to the Amazon region and is enclosed by a source able to imitate the sound of the rains that fall every day in the region.

 There also used to exist a smaller Brig.
-Protásio de Oliveira Airport (Júlio César), also administrated by Infraero, which was used for general aviation, in January, 1st, 2022 it was taken out of service and the area it occupied is going to be turned into a park, its functions were transferred to the main Val-de-Cães airport.
+Protásio de Oliveira Airport (Júlio César), also administrated by Infraero, which was used for general aviation, in January, 1st, 2022 it was taken out of service and the area it occupied is going to be turned into a park, its functions were transferred to the main Belém Airport.

-Belém Air Force Base - ALA9, one of their most important bases of the Brazilian Air Force, is located in Belém.
+Belém Air Force Base – ALA9, one of their most important bases of the Brazilian Air Force, is located in Belém.